 Regimental and Company Human Relations Officers (HROs) are Midshipmen who have been trained to provide peer training about sexual violence as well as act as a resource to individual students.

 The Violence Against Women Reauthorization Act of 2013 was signed into law on March 7, 2013.
-Accordingly, the below charts reflect USMMA's best efforts to compile a list of education and prevention programs conducted since 2013.
+Accordingly, the below charts reflect USMMA's list of education and prevention programs for Academic Year 2016-2017.